Thoughtful-App-Co/nurture/docs/status/IMPLEMENTATION_STATUS.md

 **What users see:**
 - ✅ Data we have (contacts, calls, SMS)
 - ⚠️ Data gaps (WhatsApp, Instagram, video calls, in-person)
-- 💡 How to improve (manual logging, favorites, quality ratings)
+- 💡 How to improve (manual logging, quality ratings)
 - Platform-specific instructions (Android native build, iOS restrictions)

 ---